jolatechno/QuIDS/README.md

 #### Current limitations

-There exist two big points of optimizations (which will be fixed before a final release):
-- firstly, sending interference data between nodes is currently done one node pair at a time. _I know_ that it is possible, and not that complicated to implement a better sharing algorithme, tho i don't entend to implement any until the second point is fixes.
-- there exist a weird bug, that make the interference step fail unless it is done on no more than 2 node.
+There exist a weird bug, that make the interference step fail unless it is done on no more than 2 node.
 So _currently_, the interference step is done on the first two node.

 ### Modifiers